Tourist Ticket Cusco | Guide to the Boleto Turístico

 BOLETO TURÍSTICO

 This ticket is known as B.G.T.
 Every visitor, foreign or national, wants to enjoy the benefits of the Cusco region and acquire an important document.
-This ticket entitles you to enter and visit tourist attractions at 16 different tourist circuits, such as the Sacred Inca Valley and South Valley, for ten working days from your purchase.
+This ticket entitles you to enter and visit tourist attractions across 16 different circuits, such as the Sacred Inca Valley and South Valley, for 10 working days from your purchase.

-Please note that this document only gives you the right to enter different places and does not include extra services like guiding transportation or other services.
+Please note that this document only grants you the right to enter different places and does not include additional services such as guiding, transportation, or other services.

 Cusco, Peru (11,152 ft / 3,399 m), the ancient capital of the Inca Empire, is a must-visit for history buffs and adventure seekers.
 To streamline access to its top attractions, the Cusco Tourist Ticket (Boleto Turístico del Cusco) is essential.
 Here’s everything you need to know.